Truth: The Top Trending Global English Word for 2017 (#WOTY)

 for replacing House Master with Faculty Dean

-May 5-7 Weekend, 2017, Austin, TEXAS and NEW YORK — The Global Language Monitor (GLM) today announced that Truth is the Word of the Year for 2017.
+June 6, 2017 (Update) Austin, TEXAS, and NEW YORK — The Global Language Monitor (GLM) today announced that Truth is the Word of the Year for 2017.
 GLM also announced that the Global English Word of the Year for 2016 is not a word but a meme: the blood-soaked image of Omran Daqneesh, five years old, sitting in an ambulance while awaiting treatment in Allepo, Syria.
 (Click Here to see Top Global English Words of 2016.)

 2017 Words of the Year